galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ![Dinosaurs in drumheller](/assets/10x-growth.webp "2020 seems bigger but we are stronger")

-This is not going to be a technical blog post, but instead, I thought 2020 deserved a special place here in the blog.
+This is not going to be a technical blog post, but instead, I will share some tips that have been working for me to be more productive and have a balanced life that everyone, including devs, could benefit from it.

 What a year!